PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/customer-settings/add-edit-social-titles.md

 This is a mandatory input field, the field is multi language, can be translated to a selected language that is installed on the shop.
 Has a tooltip: "Invalid characters: 0-9!<>,;?=+()@#"{}_$%:".
 Trying to save with the field empty will show an error: "The field name is required at least in *default shop language*".
 Trying to save with invalid characters, should show an error but is not (See issue [#28320](https://github.com/PrestaShop/PrestaShop/issues/28320)).
-The social title has a limit of 20 characters, if any more will be entered, when trying to save will show an error: "Your entry in field name exceeds max length 20 chars (incl.
+The social title has a limit of 20 characters, if any more will be entered, when trying to save will show an error: "Your entry in field name exceeds max length 20 chars ( language () (incl.
 HTML tags).
+Trying to save in other languages selected

 2) Gender